 When I was in the early stages of my recovery, I went all in.
 This isn’t shocking considering my all-or-nothing mentality with other aspects of my life.
 I remember thinking, how the hell do I become vulnerable?
 Should I become vulnerable?
 Because I hadn’t let anyone help me for so long, I had to adjust my mentality of what it meant to be a “man.”
 I used to have the stereotypical idea of who I was supposed to be ⎼ the tough, no emotions type.
 However, when I entered treatment, I realized how silly that was.
 All my heroes, who are mostly athletes, worked well under pressure.
 They were not afraid to allow themselves to be great.
 I didn’t realize at the time that those great all-time moments are prime examples of making yourself vulnerable.
 Mike Richter was not afraid to be aggressive on a penalty shot facing Pavel Bure ⎼ one of the most dominant scorers in NHL history.
 Patrick Ewing was not afraid to take the last layup against the Pacers.
 Although he missed, he knew the risk and reward of that moment and did not let vulnerability act as a barrier.

 See, what I did was change my perception of the “athlete” mentality.
 Being mentally tough does not mean bottling up emotions or being completely void of emotions.
-Recovery has taught me that being emotionally strong actually means allowing yourself to experience those feelings.
+As a male in long-term recovery, I’ve learned that being emotionally strong actually means allowing yourself to experience those feelings.
 Yes, it can be scary to feel them at first, but I made myself vulnerable, and now each day I wake up and bask in opportunity.
 Even though I cry when I need to (more than I would like to admit), people who know me the best will tell you how strong I am.
 I’ll leave you here with a quote that has always stuck out to me: “vulnerability is not weakness; it is our greatest measure of courage.”